bpl_jyotisha_logo3.gif

 No one outside of oneself can force the querent to have faith.
 If the querent is willing to take the positive step to accept an assertion that there is goodness in human life, and specifically that there is a permanent and unremovable seed of goodness in YOUR life, then there is at least a foundational potential for embarking on a reading.

-But if the voice of negativity and doubt is allowed to dominate your consciousness, naeither the great knowledge tradition of Jyotishavidya nor the small personality of a human self serving as a humble channel of that tradition can do a darn thing to help.
+But if the voice of negativity and doubt is allowed to dominate your consciousness, neither the great knowledge tradition of Jyotishavidya nor the small personality of a human self serving as a humble channel of that tradition can do a darn thing to help.

 Throw off that slavery.
 Do not permit the self to become addicted to doubt.